Football in Jamaica: Early history

 In 1893, the Kingston Cricket Club, which was founded in 1863 by the elite of the colonial society, founded the first football team.

 Two years later, nationwide newspapers report about women's football for the first time.

 Between 1925 and 1932, a Jamaican men's national team was formed and played a number of friendlies, mostly against neighbors Haiti.
 These matches were usually played at Sabina Park, the main cricket ground of the island.
 In the following years, female football clubs started to form in Kingston, playing a first match in the same stadium in November 1935 to raise funds for charities.
 In the coming years, women's football started to outgrow men's football on the island and reached the cities of Spanish Town, Montego Bay, Port Antonio and Saint Ann's Bay, attracting more fans than the men did and igniting public debates about the need for a nationwide league for women.
-Starting from the 1940s, there is no further reporting on women's football, suggesting that Jamaica Football Federation might have followed the English FA and officially banned the sport for women.
+Starting from the 1940s, there is no further reporting on women's football.

 It is unknown if men played football at that time on the island, but by 1952 a Jamaican men's representative team again played internationally, organising an entire series against a Caribbean All Stars team.

 Under the leadership of Jorge Penna Jamaica did participate in a men's FIFA World Cup qualification campaign for the first time in 1965, failing to qualify for the 1966 edition by losing to Mexico and Costa Rica in the final stage.